 Cross-Examination in Campus Disciplinary Hearings

 The Sixth Amendment of the U.S. Constitution grants certain rights to all defendants in criminal cases, including the right to a timely public trial, an impartial jury, legal representation, and knowledge of the accuser’s identity.
-When students are accused of campus sexual misconduct, they often assume the same standards apply to university disciplinary proceedings.
-Until recently, however, the rights of the accused were often overlooked, and students found little opportunity to challenge the stories told by their accusers.
+When college students are accused of campus sexual misconduct, they often assume the same standards apply to university disciplinary proceedings.
+However, these on-campus hearings are often very different from court proceedings – and the way they’re handled can vary across educational institutions.

-There’s no denying campus sexual misconduct proceedings are grueling.
-Andrew T. Miltenberg, an expert student-rights attorney, has represented students in nearly 500 cases; each had a profound effect on participants.
+There’s no denying that campus sexual misconduct proceedings are grueling.
+Andrew T. Miltenberg, an expert student-rights attorney, has represented students in nearly 1,000 cases and each one had a profound effect on its participants.
 “These proceedings last months, or even years,” he explains.
 “It takes a toll emotionally.”

-“Cross-examination may sound offensive, but when you ask questions a panel or investigator wouldn’t ask, you learn things that change the nature of the interaction,” Miltenberg remarks.
+“Cross-examination may sound offensive, but when you ask questions a panel or investigator wouldn’t ask, you learn things that change the nature of the interaction,” Miltenberg notes.

+Miltenberg’s concern is that implementation of the proposed guidelines may lead to a lack of due process on college campuses.
 “The justice system in the U.S. isn’t perfect, but there are fail-safes in place to test narratives and evidence,” he explains.
 “That gives us confidence that in most cases we arrive at the truth.
-Those same fail-safes don’t necessarily exist in these cases, and that’s why the current rule about cross-examination helps level the playing field.”
+Those same fail-safes don’t necessarily exist in these cases.”